Your basket is currently empty!

 - Examples: concept, idea, truth.

-- Certain fonts or fonts with unusual spacing that can be hard to read.
+- Certain fonts or unusual spacing can make text hard to read.

-- Flashing, scrolling writing can be harder to read quickly.
+- Flashing or scrolling text is harder to read quickly.

-- Large chunks of text without images and diagrams to help explain context.
+- Large blocks of text without images or diagrams.

 Why do dyslexic children struggle to spell?